montreal91/kind-kestrel/README.md

 * **jlox**: A tree-walk interpreter implemented in Java.
 It focuses on high-level concepts and language features.
 * **clox**: A fast interpreter inspired by Lua implemented in C. It focuses on memory management and efficient bytecode evaluation.
-* **rlc**: Rudny Lox Compiler (work-in-progress).
+* **rlc**: Rudny Lox Compiler (work-in-progress) implemented in Kotlin.
 It translates Lox code to JVM bytecode, executable by any Java Virtual Machine version 11 or newer.

 ## Tests